How a brand became greater than the sum of its parts: Marketing, sales and collaboration at Coca-Cola

 Over time, Coke expanded its marketing channels creatively and extensively, targeting the whole spectrum from granularly targeted opportunities to mass coverage.
 Their activities ranged from placing advertisements on numerous items like stationary, to creating large scale ad campaigns for broadcast media, and everything in between, like sponsoring sports events and placing their brand strategically in movies and television shows (Pendergrast & Crawford, 2021).

-As traditional marketing goals eventually fulfilled, Coke’s marketing evolved to connect with consumers on a deeper level, the cultural and social kind by adapting cultural branding.
+As traditional marketing progressed, gaps in the same became apparent.
+To counter social divisions and economic recessions, Coke’s marketing evolved to connect with consumers on a deeper level, the cultural and social kind by adapting cultural branding.
 Cultural branding meant catering the brand to the dominant beliefs, values, ideals of Coke’s vast customer base, the brand’s audience.
 Coca-Cola hence focused on culturally relevant global themes like care for environment and care for personal health, establishing themselves in the cultural and social dialogues, attempting to connect with consumers on a deeper level.
 Innovation in Coke’s activities was centered around the same, keeping the brand at the heart of many cultural phenomena, aligning the brand with cultural values, beliefs and symbols.

 Coke’s marketing in the twenty-first century